What to Expect - Fall 2020

 We remind you that the cities of Minneapolis and St. Paul both require using masks in public spaces, and we expect all St. Thomas community members to abide by local ordinances.
 As stated in the plan, St. Thomas will consider reasonable accommodations for anyone who cannot medically tolerate masks or other face coverings.
 Students should contact Disability Resources to request accommodations.

 The university has acquired cloth face masks (purple of course) for all community members.
-These masks are available now for free at the Card Office, which is currently located at the Dining Services suite in the Anderson Student Center (ASC 351).
 All community members must present their St. Thomas identification cards to receive their masks.

 Updated Building Hours